JohnnyFee/life/source/_posts/english/2015-06-01-english-transportation.md

 - Do you know a nice park near here?
 - Excuse/Pardon me.
 Can you help me?
 - I'm looking for the Star Restaurant.

+Convesation:

+- Good Afternoon.
+ISBC.
+- Hi, I've a meeting at your company today.
+How do get to your office, please?
+- OK, where are you now?
+- I'm in my car, on the corner of Third Avenue and Grant Street.
+- OK.
+First, drive north up Third Avenue for two blocks.
+Then make a left onto Sixth Street.
+Our building's on the right, at 46 Sixth Street.
+- OK.
+So, north up Third Avenue, left onto Sixth Streect.
+You're number 46.
+- Correct.
+We're on the nineth floor, number 23.
+- Thank you very much.

 ## 提出交通建议